NanobotZ/BarsTool/README.md

 - Supports both WiiU and Switch (Big Endian and Little Endian byte order)
 - Gives you the important information about a selected audio file.
 - Supports replacing BFWAV and BFSTP files.
-- Can correctly replace audio files with longer/bigger audio files.
-- Can correctly replace audio files with different properties (more on this below).
+- Can correctly replace audio files with properties different than in the original audio (more on this below).
 - Automatically makes a backup of the original .bars file next to it with a .backup extension added.

 ### Beware